-The ATM is a machine that a lot of us have interactions with on a daily basis.
+The ATM (automated teller machine) is something that a lot of us have interactions with on a daily basis.
 It might be how you cash your check, transfer your money, or take it out, but the chances are that you use one pretty frequently.

 These Automated Teller Machines certainly have changed the way that people interact with their bank accounts, but did you know that you can actually make money from them?